opconWizard/opcon-docs/docs/server-programs/request-router.md

   RequestHandler         LSAMDATARETRIEVER             N               Name of the Request Handler for the Job Output Retrieval System (JORS).
   RequestExecutable      .\\SMALSAMDataRetriever.exe   N               The path and name of the LSAMDATARETRIEVER Request Handler executable.
   RequestExecutionPath   .\\                           N               The working directory for the LSAMDATARETRIEVER Request Handler.
-  RequestArguments       \<Blank\>                     N               Defines arguments in the LSAMDATARETRIEVER Request Handler executable\'s command line.
+  RequestArguments       \<Blank\>                     N               Defines arguments in the LSAMDATARETRIEVER Request Handler executable's command line.

   : SMA Request Router Configuration: LSAMDATARETRIEVER Request Handler 02 Settings